pandeysudip/da_salary_proj/README.md

 After scraping the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables:

 * Parsed numeric data out of salary
-* Made columns for employer provided salary and hourly wages
 * Removed rows without salary
 * Parsed rating out of company text
 * Made a new column for company state